From Instruction to Event: Sound-Triggered Mobile Manipulation: Platform and Benchmark

-To enable high-fidelity acoustic simulation within the environment, we leverage precomputed Room Impulse Responses (RIRs) in SoundSpaces~\cite{chen_soundspaces_eccv20}.
+\textbf{Audio-Physical Simulation.} To enable high-fidelity acoustic rendering, we leverage precomputed Room Impulse Responses (RIRs) in SoundSpaces~\cite{chen_soundspaces_eccv20}.
 An RIR serves as an accurate transfer function characterizing the multipath propagation between a source and a receiver~\cite{kuttruff_room_16}.
 RIRs provide high-fidelity acoustic features by incorporating two critical physical factors: (1) {Geometry-aware propagation:} Generated via bidirectional path tracing, RIRs implicitly capture intricate wave phenomena, including direct paths, specular reflections, and reverberation.
 In this way, rendered sounds are consistent with the room's 3D geometry.
 (2) {Material-dependent scattering:} The RIR computation accounts for acoustic material properties by mapping semantic annotations to frequency-dependent absorption and transmission coefficients.
 This enables the simulator to reflect distinct acoustic interactions with diverse surfaces.
 With the help of RIRs, Habitat-Echo synthesizes the auditory observation by performing {time-domain convolution} between the source waveform and the corresponding RIR on the fly.
-Furthermore, exploiting the property of the acoustic field, our simulator supports {simultaneous multi-source rendering} by superimposing the convolved signals from distinct sources, which is essential for the {Bi-Sonic Manipulation} task.
+Furthermore, exploiting the property of the acoustic field, our simulator supports {simultaneous multi-source rendering} by superimposing the convolved signals from distinct sources, which is essential for the multi-event setting.
 The final output is rendered as {binaural audio}, providing the agent with realistic spatial cues analogous to human auditory perception.

+\textbf{Skill Interface.} To support the skill space $\mathcal{K}$ defined in ~\refsection{sec:skill}, Habitat-Echo provides standardized execution interfaces and underlying observation/action space support for each skill primitive (\eg, supporting \texttt{Navigate} termination based on audio-visual features, or \texttt{OpenDoor} operations bounded by joint constraints).
+The platform allows for the independent initialization, termination, and success detection of each skill, thereby enabling the sequential scheduling and closed-loop evaluation of entire skill chains.